aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

 - Don't use the root directory for chaotically storing your data.
 Use folders and subfolders to organize your data.
 For example, create a folder called `data` and then create subfolders for each task.
 Or create a folder for each task and then create subfolders for each dataset.
 And be consistent with your naming/structure conventions.
 - Good practice to check the size of your data before downloading it.
 Use the `du -sh` command to check the size of your data.
 - You can check file contents using the `head` and `tail` commands.
 For example, `head -n 10 file.txt` will print the first 10 lines of the file. `tail -n 10 file.txt` will print the last 10 lines of the file.
 Sometimes it will save a lot of time with some strange errors when it was wrong file or wrong format.
+- Remember about --threads and --pa flags, don't run heavy tasks with only one thread.

 ### About LabJournal:
 - LabJournal is a tool for organizing your research.
 It is a simple, yet powerful tool for keeping track of your research.
 It is a great tool.